 You don’t just want to estimate and record all these figures, you actually want to process them in a structured manner as well.
-They are meant to be used as a basis for sorting, filtering, and ultimately allocating decisions regarding budgets and resources.
+They’re meant to be used as a basis for sorting, filtering, and ultimately allocating decisions regarding budgets and resources.

-Of course, a wiki-like Confluence can also record figures like these using meta information.
+Of course, a wiki-like Confluence can also record figures like these using meta-information.
 That said, structured systems like ERP tools or Jira are more suited to this.
 Perhaps you have a SAFe solution like Agile Hive or project portfolio planning software up and running.
-You can enter data like this into applications like that.
+You can enter metadata like this into applications like that.

 If we want to better understand the role of a wiki-based intranet in the corporate context, just imagine that all the available software solutions are placed together like large, thick stones in a bucket (the company).
 The stones play a really important role when it comes to the volume of the bucket.
 They represent the leading systems for different applications.
 For financial accounting, SAP is one of the stones. (by the way, we use ERPNext, an open-source application).
 Salesforce might be used as a CRM system, Jira is often used for task management, etc. These thick stones play an important role.
 They make up a large part of the bucket’s weight.

 However, cavities also exist between the individual stones.
 The software systems don’t fit together seamlessly.
-Maybe there is an interface here and there.
-However, the systems still don’t intermesh 100 percent.
+Maybe there’s an interface here and there, but the systems still don’t intermesh 100 percent.
 The bucket contains air in the gaps.
 This is where your wiki or intranet comes into play.
-We can imagine this as if it were sand.
-And we can still fill the bucket with sand even when it already contains the stones.
+We can picture the wiki or intranet as sand.
+We can still fill the bucket with sand even when it already contains the stones.
 It fills the gaps.

-This is exactly how a wiki works as a basis for an intranet at our company and at many of our customers as well.
-It’s so versatile and easy to use that you can use it to do things that your project management software can’t do very well, for example.
-A wiki in the area of project management is very powerful when it comes to preparing meetings and their agendas, drawing up the minutes and then staging the information afterward for documentation and reference purposes.
-It is also just as suitable for developing concepts, sharing them, coordinating them asynchronously, and gradually adding to them.
+This is exactly how a wiki works as a basis for an intranet at our company and for many of our customers as well.
+It’s so versatile and easy to use that you can use it for things that your project management software can’t do very well.
+For example, a wiki in the area of project management can be very powerful when it comes to preparing meetings and their agendas, drawing up the minutes, and then staging the information afterward for documentation and reference purposes.
+It’s also just as suitable for developing concepts, sharing them, coordinating them asynchronously, and gradually adding to them.

-We usually use links as the integration between a wiki page and a structured special software application.
-This suffices completely.
-Proper interfaces over APIs should certainly be used between systems containing structured data, so that you don’t have to input customer master data twice, for example, and evaluations can be carried out cleanly without any confusion or duplication.
+We usually use links as the integration between a wiki page and a structured special software application, which works quite well.
+Proper interfaces over APIs should certainly be used between systems containing structured data so that you don’t have to input customer master data twice, for example, and so evaluations can be carried out cleanly without any confusion or duplication.

-Of course, the people working on the projects have to learn behaviors and routines that are meaningful and desired.
-So, for example, when is it best to use the chat software on the project?
+Of course, the people working on the projects have to learn behaviors and routines that are meaningful and desired for specific situations.
+For example, when is it best to use the chat software on the project?
 Or the microblog?
 What should you be documenting on the intranet?
 And what comes along with the task management system?
 This is much the same as it is in set theory.
-All these circles overlap.
-And it is important to understand that it may make more sense to use one tool in one situation and another in another situation.
+All these circles overlap, and it’s important to understand that it may make more sense to use one tool in one situation and another in a different situation.

-And yes, you are absolutely right!
+And yes, you’re absolutely right!
 It’s important to have all the information in a digital system before anything else.
-That is because it’s the overriding requirement for achieving transparency.
-And I’m like you, I would rather have the information in the wrong place than not have it at all, or not be able to find it.
-That said, of course, you need to slowly but surely make sure that your employees are putting all the information in the right places.
-Some blurring is allowed, however, even from specialists who know the systems and processes inside out.
+This is the overriding requirement for achieving transparency.
+And I’m like you, I’d rather have the information in the wrong place than not have it at all, or not be able to find it.
+That said, of course, though some blurring is allowed, even from specialists who know the systems and processes inside out, you still need to slowly but surely make sure that your employees are putting all the information in the right places.

-If someone constantly fails to adhere to the procedures, I will talk to them about it, of course.
+If someone constantly fails to adhere to the procedures, I’ll talk to them about it, of course.
 In some rare cases, we offer data transfer to other systems as a project service.
-However, we really only do this for really important people (board members, divisional heads, etc.) in corporate groups.
+However, we really only do this for very important people (board members, divisional heads, etc.) in corporate groups.
 In our company, which has less than 200 employees, nobody can afford to do that if they don’t want me knocking on their door very soon thereafter.